yashrt/June-LeetCoding-Challenge/README.md

 # June-LeetCoding-Challenge
-June LeetCoding Challenge is a month long challenge organised by Leetcode.
-This repository consists solution of the 30 coding problems uploaded over the month of June.
+[June LeetCoding Challenge](https://leetcode.com/explore/featured/card/june-leetcoding-challenge/) is a month long challenge organised by [Leetcode](https://leetcode.com/).
+This repository consists solution of the 30 coding problems uploaded over each day of June month.